ryyt-cg/vite-shadcn-tan-tutorial/README.md

 ```bash
 pnpm run dev
 ```
-You should see a button styled with Shadcn/UI.
+You should see a "Click me" button styled with Shadcn/UI.
 ![shadcb-button.png](docs/shadcb-button.png)